-- Copyright© 2005 Ryszard Struzak.
-This work is licensed under the Creative Commons Attribution License (http://creativecommons.org/licenbses/by/1.0) and may be used freely for individual study, research, and education in notfor-profit applications.
+Copyright © 2006 Ryszard Struzak.
+This work is licensed under the Creative Commons Attribution License (http://creativecommons.org/ licenbses/by/1.0) and may be used freely for individual study, research, and education in not-for-profit applications.
 Any other use requires the written author's permission.
 These materials and any part of them may not be published, copied to or issued from another Web server without the author's written permission.
-If you cite these materials, please credit the author. - Beware of misprints!!!
-These materials are preliminary notes for my lectures and may contain misprints. - Feedback: your comments are welcome.
-If you notice errors, please let me know.
-If you have found these material unclear, please describe the exact place that you had the problem and I will try to modify the text, if possible.
+If you cite these materials, please credit the author.

+Beware of misprints!!!
+These materials are preliminary notes for my lectures and may contain misprints.
+If you notice some, or if you have comments, please send these to r.struzak@ieee.org.